qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - If a software functionality require manually enabling it, much fewer users will know and use that functionality.
 - Just 1 second longer page load time may reduce user conversion by 30%.
 [Source](https://www.cloudflare.com/learning/performance/more/website-performance-conversion-rates/)
-- Each setup procedure will frustrate a portion of users, making them give up installing the software.
-[Why I’m Done Making Desktop Applications](https://www.kalzumeus.com/2009/09/05/desktop-aps-versus-web-apps/).
+- Each setup procedure will frustrate a portion of users, making them give up.
 A good product requires minimal configuration to start working.

 Sometimes, if doing something is 10% more difficult, then 50% fewer people will do it, vice versa.
 It's non-linear.